DayMoniakk/EasyTwitchChatReader/README.md

 # EasyTwitchChatReader
 A simple script to read Twitch chat without any dependencies.

-_In order to keep the connection active you have to setup a timer by yourself in order to send a ping each 5 minutes using these two lines_
+_In order to keep the connection active you have to setup a timer by yourself in order to send a ping each 5 minutes using these two lines:_
 ```cs
 writer.WriteLine("PING :irc.chat.twitch.tv");
 writer.Flush();